Cat-sushi/fmatch/README.md

 This is useful for prepareing outer larger systems which join results with other properties of the denial lists.

-For your information, results from this subsystem are normalized.
+Note that results from this subsystem are normalized in the same way.

 ## License